tangrams/cartography-docs/icons.md

 ## Sprites

+Sprite names are generally paired with the `kind` values that are in [Mapzen vector tiles](https://mapzen.com/documentation/vector-tiles/layers/#points-of-interest) points of interest (pois) layer.

+[Populated places](https://mapzen.com/documentation/vector-tiles/layers/#places) that are displayed as point features (capitals, cities, and towns for instance) use the `capital` or `townspot` icons, respectively.

+Icons for sports pitches and religious places of worship are based on `kind_detail`.

+Road shields are generally sourced from the `network` values in the [roads layer](https://mapzen.com/documentation/vector-tiles/layers/#roads-transportation), and user experience assets which are prefixed with `ux-`.

 sprite | Bubble Wrap | Walkabout | Tron | Refill | Cinnabar | Zinc
 :----- | :---------: | :-------: | :--: | :----: | :------: | :--: